dotkernel/frontend/README.md

 We recommend running your applications in WSL:

 - make sure you have [WSL](https://github.com/dotkernel/development/blob/main/wsl/README.md) installed on your system
-- currently we provide 2 distro implementations: [AlmaLinux9](https://github.com/dotkernel/development/blob/main/wsl/os/almalinux9/README.md) and [Ubuntu20](https://github.com/dotkernel/development/blob/main/wsl/os/ubuntu20/README.md)
+- currently we provide a distro implementations for [AlmaLinux9](https://github.com/dotkernel/development/blob/main/wsl/os/almalinux9/README.md)
 - install the application in a virtualhost as recommended by the chosen distro
 - set `$baseUrl` in **config/autoload/local.php** to the address of the virtualhost
 - run the application by opening the virtualhost address in your browser